- Aviation, Co-Chair

 Edward P. FabermanPARTNER

-Chambers USA ranks Mr. Faberman as one of the country’s “Leading Lawyers,” noting that clients praised him as “a talented lawyer” (2012) who is “exceptionally well versed in just about every area related to airline competition, regulation and dealing with the FAA and TSA” (2011).
-Clients have told Chambers Mr. Faberman is “responsive, insightful, smart and tough with a big personality” (2011), and that “he gets five out of five - he's very good on policy work” (2012).
+Chambers USA has again ranked Mr. Faberman as one of the country’s “Leading Lawyers,” citing him as an “exceptionally well connected” (2013), “fine” (2014), and “talented lawyer” (2012) who is “well versed in just about every area related to airline competition, regulation and dealing with the FAA and TSA” (2011).
+Clients have told Chambers that they “admire his creative approach” (2013) and that Mr. Faberman is “very good on policy work” (2012) and is “responsive, insightful, smart, and tough with a big personality” (2011).

 - Works with media companies to obtain FAA approval of facilities and towers near airports.